Ese19/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 9-firstdirdeletion script deletes a directory
-The 10-back script changes the working directory to the previous one The 11-lists script list all files in the current directory, parent directory, boot directory
+The 10-back script changes the working directory to the previous one The 11-lists script list all files in the current directory, parent directory, boot directory The 12-file_type script shows the type of file named iamafile